What is Anaphylaxis?

 A person who is suspected of having a food allergy should obtain a referral to see an allergy specialist for correct diagnosis, advice on preventative management and emergency treatment.
-Those diagnosed with severe food or insect allergy must carry emergency medication as prescribed as well as an Action Plan for Anaphylaxis signed by their doctor.
-Food allergic children who have a history of eczema and/or asthma are at higher risk of severe allergic reactions.
-Administration of adrenaline is first line treatment of anaphylaxis.
+Those diagnosed with severe food or insect allergy must carry emergency medication as prescribed as well as an ASCIA Action Plan for Anaphylaxis completed by their doctor.
+Children with food allergy who have a history of eczema and/or asthma are at higher risk of severe allergic reactions.
+Administration of adrenaline (epinephrine) is first line treatment of anaphylaxis.

 Management & Treatment

 Anaphylaxis is a preventable and treatable event.
 Knowing the triggers is the first step in prevention.
 Children and caregivers need to be educated on how to avoid food allergens and/or other triggers.

 However, because accidental exposure is a reality, children and caregivers need to be able to recognise symptoms of an anaphylaxis and be prepared to administer adrenaline according to the individual’s Action Plan for Anaphylaxis.
 Research shows that fatalities more often occur away from home and are associated with either not using or a delay in the use of adrenaline.

 Adrenaline injectors can be purchased through the PBS (Pharmaceutical Benefits Scheme) on authority prescription or over the counter at a pharmacy.
 More information on prescription, including what dose is appropriate based on the individual's weight, is available through ASCIA www.allergy.org.au Adrenaline injectors are intramuscular injections that contain a single, pre-measured dose of adrenaline that is given for the emergency treatment of anaphylaxis.
 The adrenaline injectors are for use by lay people without medical training.